Celiac Disease in Children

 Nutritional Supplements

-Your child’s doctor may prescribe vitamins (such as vitamin D) and other nutritional supplements (such as iron) to ensure your child gets the proper nutrients and to avoid complications, such as bone fractures and fatigue.
+Your child’s doctor may prescribe vitamins (such as vitamin D) and other nutritional supplements (such as iron) to ensure your child gets the proper nutrients and to avoid complications, such as fatigue and bone fractures.

 Follow-Up Care

-Our celiac disease experts will see your child twice during the first year of diagnosis, and annually thereafter.
-We answer questions; provide information on new gluten-free foods; and check your child’s growth, development, and nutrition levels.
+Your child will be seen by our celiac disease experts frequently during the first year of diagnosis, and annually after.
+We answer questions, provide information on new gluten-free foods, and check your child’s growth, development and nutrition levels.
 We coordinate your child’s care with your local doctor and monitor for any changes.

 Best Children's Hospital in NC